ankurk91/wp-google-map/readme.txt

 1. Search for 'ank google map' in WordPress Plugin Directory and Download the .zip file & extract it.
 2. Upload the folder `ank-google-map` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins List' page in WordPress Admin Area.
-4. Configure this plugin via Settings-->Ank Google Map
+4. Configure this plugin via Settings-->Google Map
 5. Paste the `[ank_google_map]` short-code in your pages/posts/widgets.

 == Frequently Asked Questions ==

+= What is the short-code for this plugin =

+`[ank_google_map]`

 = Why did you call it Light Weight ? =

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
-It uses inbuilt WP dash-icons in Plugin Options Page.
+It uses inbuilt WP dash-icons on Plugin Options Page.
 It uses inbuilt WP text editor on Plugin Options Page.
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.
 The whole package is about 100 kb. (~30 kb zipped).

-= What do you mean by Non Bloated =
+= What do you mean by Non Bloated ? =

 There are many of Map plugins in plugin directory, but most of them not written well.
 Means they put lots of java script (uncompressed) code on every page of your website.